Help

 About the role

-• Is of Australian Aboriginal descent; identifies as an Aboriginal person; and is accepted as an Aboriginal person by the Aboriginal community.
+• Is of Aboriginal descent; identifies as an Aboriginal person; and is accepted as an Aboriginal person by the Aboriginal community.

 • Experience in developing and maintaining effective networks, alliances, and relationships with families, individuals, communities, and other health sector organisations.

-• Demonstrated ability to effectively develop, deliver, evaluate and report on projects and programs effectively
+• Demonstrated ability to effectively develop, deliver, evaluate and report on projects and programs effectively.

-• Current NT Driver's License
+• Current NT Driver’s License.

 Central Australian Aboriginal Congress not only offers rewarding career options, but a wide range of employee benefits including;

-• Six (6) weeks' annual leave & 15 days paid personal leave per year
+• Six weeks annual leave & 15 days paid personal leave per year.

-• Generous salary packaging
+• Generous salary packaging for full-time, part-time and casual employees.

-• Access to the Congress health services for you and your immediate family at no cost
+• Access to the Congress health services for you and your immediate family at no cost.

-• Relocation assistance (where applicable)
+• Relocation assistance (where applicable).

-*Total Effective Package includes base salary, district allowance, superannuation, leave loading, and estimated tax saving from salary packaging options
+*Total effective package includes: base salary, district allowance, superannuation, leave loading, and estimated tax saving from salary packaging options.

 Full Time